appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/faq-xcode-target-version.png'/>

-For your pods, you can use the following script at the end of `Podfile`:
+For your pods, append the following script to the end of your `Podfile`:

 ```
 config.build_settings['IPHONEOS_DEPLOYMENT_TARGET'] = '13.0'